 When you take out an agreed value policy, you don't usually just get to tell your insurer what you think your vehicle is worth and vice versa – you'll need some sort of official estimate of its worth.

 If you join a classic car club, many have valuers with extensive knowledge of your type of car and model.
 Their specialists will be able to give you a document, usually bearing the club logo, as evidence of market value.

 However, in most cases, an insurer will want a valuation certificate from an independent vehicle valuation expert.
-This means you’ll likely need pay for a vehicle inspection and valuation which can be anywhere from £50 to £150 - you'll need to do this once per insurer assuming the valuation doesn't change much, so if you switch you'll need to do it again.
+This means you'll likely need to pay for a vehicle inspection and valuation which can be anywhere from £50 to £150 – you'll need to do this once per insurer assuming the valuation doesn't change much, so if you switch you'll need to do it again.
 You can try the likes of Julian Shoolheifer Classic Car Valuations or JP Morriss.

 Because car prices fluctuate so much, if your classic motor moves up or down a lot, you'll need to have the valuation reviewed regularly – at least once a year, which can cost you.